amkhlv/SVGServer2/README.md

 When an element `<isPublic></isPublic>` is present in `instance.xml`, the access restriction is disabled (program does not ask to login).

+## Using Inkscape

+Inkscape may be confusing.
+I have a [separate writeup on Inkscape](https://github.com/amkhlv/mathpump3/blob/master/docs/inkscape.md).
+Please __do read it__, unless if you are a top expert in Inkscape.

 ## Audio channel

 One way audio streaming can, in principle, be done